yakisoba-bun/leo-need/README.md

 # Design choices
 ## Typography

-I chose to use the (x) font family for the website (explain why here).
+I chose to use the Noto font family for the website as I wanted to use a font that looked professional, while also looking good.
+I used Google Fonts to find the font, using the filters to look for "Feeling - Business" and "Feeling - Calm" fonts as my main criteria.
+The font in question was sourced from [here](https://fonts.google.com/noto/specimen/Noto+Sans?lang=en_Latn&categoryFilters=Feeling:%2FExpressive%2FCalm).

 ## Colour Scheme